alphaaurigae/Intruverse/README.md

 # Intruverse
-> Server for continuous connection datatransfer between server and client(s) ...
+> Continuous connection datatransfer between server and client(s) ...

 - server read and provide file content to clients.
 - clients receive file content and print to console while update on changes.